tldr-pages/tldr/pages/linux/cal.md

 `cal`

-- Display previous, current and next month:
+- Display [3] months spanning the date:

 `cal -3`

+- Display the whole calendar for the current [y]ear:

+`cal --year`

+- Display the next twelve months:

+`cal --twelve`

 - Use Monday as the first day of the week: